Rules

 Event-Based Rules

-Event-based triggers fire when the object type of the rule is set to All
+Event-based triggers fire when the object type of the rule is set to All or matches the

 changed entry's type and all attribute filters applied are met.